Incontinence

 Liver Imbalances and Urinary Incontinence

-In TCM, the Liver energetic organ system "governs the muscles and sinews" ; this means that the general function and health of the muscles are affected by Liver imbalances.
+In Traditional Chinese Medicine, the Liver energetic organ system "governs the muscles and sinews" ; this means that the general function and health of the muscles are affected by Liver imbalances.
 Since muscles are involved with the ability to hold urine, an imbalance of the Liver can contribute to urinary incontinence or overactive bladder.
 Other signs of the Livers' involvement are indicated when the condition is worsened stressful situations or are accompanied by frustration or anger.

 Lung Qi Deficiency and Incontinence